What kind of house guest causes emotional stress, severe property damage, and financial loss? No, it’s not your in-laws. One word: Termites.

 Teamwork Makes the Termites Dream Work

-According to TermiteWeb.com, here’s a breakdown of each termite and their roles:
+According to TermiteWeb.com, here’s a breakdown of each termite and its roles:

 The Workers: Worker termites perform all the important tasks of gathering food, circulating and maintaining the colony’s pheromones and food, tending to the eggs and nymphs, taking care of the queen and king, and constructing or repairing the nest, tunnels, galleries, feeding tunnels, and in certain species, fungi gardens.

-Termites colonize, reproduce, continue to grow and do it all over again for days, months, years and even decades.
+Termites colonize, reproduce, continue to grow, and do it all over again for days, months, years, and even decades.
 For better or worse, termites are ingenious creatures.
-For detailed FAQs about Termites, check out the Termiteweb.com.
+For detailed FAQs about Termites, check out Termiteweb.com.

 Termites Love the Sunshine State

 In Florida, we are lucky that temperatures are warmer year-round, but not unfortunately that means termites can breed and infest homes earlier in the year.
 The warm, humid climate associated with our State makes it the perfect home for many different species of termites.
 Lucky us!

 The three principal types of termites in Florida are subterranean, which nest in the soil; damp wood, which infests damp wood; and dry wood termites, which infests dry wood.
 Subterranean termites are the most destructive of the three species and infest wood from underground.
 These termites have become a burden to homeowners today because it is not until there is a severe infestation that these hidden creatures are seen.
 Source: UF/IFAS Extension.